New Version for an Essential Standard

-This is a crucial update to defense industry testing.
-Everyone involved in testing needs to be generally aware of the changes and know where to learn the details when the new version shows up in a specification
+This is a significant update to defense industry testing.
+Individuals in the testing industry need to be aware of the changes and understand the details when a new version of a specification is released.

 Why MIL-STD-810 is vital to the testing industry